Rebecca Clarke (composer): Legacy

 The head of the Rebecca Clarke Society, Liane Curtis, is the editor of A Rebecca Clarke Reader, originally published by Indiana University Press in 2004.
-The book was withdrawn from circulation by the publisher following complaints from the current manager of Clarke's estate about the quotation of unpublished examples from Clarke's writings.
-However, the Reader has since been reissued by the Rebecca Clarke Society itself.
+The book was withdrawn from circulation by the publisher following Johnson's complaints about the unlicensed reproduction of substantial excerpts from Clarke's unpublished writings.
+The Reader has since been reissued by the Rebecca Clarke Society itself.